Stan Wawrinka – ATP #110 – Player Profile, Match Statistics & Bio

 How many aces does Stan Wawrinka serve per match?

-Stan Wawrinka is currently serving 6.1 aces per match in the last 52 weeks (48 matches), down from a career average of 7.3.
+Stan Wawrinka serves an average of 7.1 aces per match in the last 52 weeks, consistent with his career average of 7.3.

 How does Stan Wawrinka perform against top-ranked opponents?